 The Culminating Experience (CE) is an opportunity to bring all of the student’s course work and field experience together.
 CEs usually consist of a research project, mentored by an MPH faculty member, done in the student’s 4th year in medical school.
 MPH students’ CE projects in recent years include a study of the epidemiology of vitamin D deficiency in a physician’s patient population, a study of the utility of offering free gym membership in getting diabetic patients to exercise, and focused home visits for child household safety education.

 Applications to the MD/MPH program begin with an application for admission to Northwestern's Feinberg School of Medicine.
 After receiving an offer of admission to the MD program, students wishing to enroll in the MD/MPH program then make a separate, online application for admission to The Graduate School (TGS).
 In addition to the online application and application fee, applicants are asked to upload a one-page statement of purpose describing reasons for seeking a degree in public health and the names and email addresses of two individuals (faculty members or employers) who will provide letters of recommendation on your behalf.
 TGS does not accept letters through Interfolio or other letter services.
 The GRE is not required.
 If you have taken the MCAT, please enter your most recent scores in the space provided on the application.

 - Complete an online application through the The Graduate School (TGS), including a one-page Statement of Purpose.

 - Upload transcripts from all post-secondary schools attended.

 - Submit GRE or MCAT scores or request a waiver from Maureen Moran, the program’s Associate Director for Admissions and Graduate Affairs.
-In general, applicants with an earned doctorate from a US or Canadian institution do not need to submit graduate or medical school admission test scores.

 - Submit two letters of recommendation from former instructors or employers/ supervisors, one of which speaks to your interest in public health.